Open Data Hub logo

 Procedure

-4. Optional: On the metrics page for the model server, set the following options:
+5. On the Endpoint performance tab, set the following options:

 • Time range - Specifies how long to track the metrics.
 You can select one of these values: 1 hour, 24 hours, 7 days, and 30 days.